rjkviegas/course/thermostat/README.md

 * **Can you learn a new language and its patterns?**

+## Reminder of all this week's goals from the [Week Outlines](https://github.com/makersacademy/course/blob/master/week_outlines.md)

+By the end of the week all developers can:

+* Test drive a simple front-end web app with Javascript
+* Follow an effective process for learning a new language

 ### Check your understanding

 To guide your learning, aim to be able to answer "yes" to the questions below.